Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have rapidly integrated into modern technology, serving users from diverse cultures \cite{adilazuarda2024towards}.
-Among the vast range of text they process, LLMs frequently encounter entities such as people’s names, locations, or food dishes, which are pervasive in text corpora \cite{wolfe2021low, pawar2025presumedculturalidentitynames} and often appear in user prompts \cite{li2024attributing, wang2025multilingual}.
-Importantly, entities carry cultural associations, making it essential for LLMs to handle culturally diverse entities fairly.
-However, past work has shown that these cultural associations can significantly influence LLMs, leading to biased behaviors \cite{an2024large, wan2023kelly}.
-The recent study of \citet{naous2024having} demonstrated how such biases manifest when testing LLMs in Arabic, where models showed better performance on entities associated with Western culture compared to those linked to Arab culture.
-A natural question is \textit{whether similar LLM cultural biases would also manifest in other non-Western languages}.
+LLMs have rapidly integrated into modern technology, serving users from diverse cultures \cite{adilazuarda2024towards}.
+In the wide range of text they process, LLMs frequently encounter entities such as people’s names, locations, or food dishes, which are pervasive in text corpora \cite{wolfe2021low, pawar-etal-2025-presumed} and often appear in user prompts \cite{li2025attributing, wang2025multilingual}.
+More than just words, entities carry cultural significance.
+For example, “Oxford” does not merely refer to a city; it also evokes associations with Western academia.
+Similar connotations exist for the entities in every culture, shaped by historical, linguistic, or religious factors \cite{whorf2012language}.

+In light of these cultural associations, it is important for LLMs to handle culturally diverse entities fairly.
+Prior work has shown that such associations can influence model behavior, leading to implicit stereotyping \cite{wan2023kelly} and discriminatory decision-making \cite{an2024large}.
+For example, \citet{naous2024having} found that, in Arabic, LLMs perform better on entities associated with Western culture than on those linked to Arab culture.
+This raises the question of \textit{whether similar cultural biases also emerge in other non-Western languages}.